allison-group/indigox/README.md

 make install

 Examples are provided in the examples directory.
+Documentation can be built by make doc.
+Alternatively, a version of the documentation up to date with the most recent release is available at https://allison-group.github.io/indigox/

 ## File formats